Who Wrote the Bible?

 Acts and the Epistles: The Growth of Community and Theology

 The Acts of the Apostles, traditionally linked to Luke, serve as the sequel to the Gospel of Luke.
 They chronicle the early church’s explosive growth from Jesus’ ascension through Paul’s missionary journeys.
-Acts also act as a theological history, underlining the transformative work of the Holy Spirit and the inclusive nature of the Christian message, transcending cultural and geographical boundaries from Jerusalem to Rome.
+Acts also serve as a theological history, underscoring the transformative work of the Holy Spirit and the inclusive nature of the Christian message, which transcends cultural and geographical boundaries from Jerusalem to Rome.

-The Epistles, composed largely of letters to burgeoning Christian communities and individuals, constitute a significant portion of the New Testament.
+The Epistles, which are largely composed of letters to burgeoning Christian communities and individuals, constitute a significant portion of the New Testament.
 These writings probe various theological questions, ethical issues, and communal organisation, embodying the struggles and aspirations of early Christians.

 Among the Epistles, the Pauline letters, mainly attributed to Paul of Tarsus, shine with profound theological insight.
 Scholars affirm that seven of these letters (including Romans and Corinthians) are authentically from Paul, offering rich exploration into themes such as justification by faith and the vision of a united, universal church.
 Paul’s letters reflect his passionate engagement with the complexities of faith and community, revealing a theology grounded in the transformative power of Christ.